-What to feed your BSF larvae
+What to Feed Your BSF Larvae

 In Indonesia, for example, people use rice bran because this stuff is sold for pretty cheap–about 50 cents per kilo (2 lbs).
 But in Cambodia, rice bran is expensive so growers look for other solutions.

 The advantage of feeding the larvae with greens, veggies or fruits is that they don't smell as bad as the meaty stuff.
 The downside, however, is that some of these are highly fibrous, which the larvae may not find very appetizing.

-If you don't like the unpleasant smell of some rotten meat, fish or guts, try pre-treating them with some eco-enzyme like EM1.
-We've read that some bacterial or fungal pre-treatment can help the digestion of food for the BSF larvae.
+The method used is based on the fermentation process.
+The bacterial or fungal pre-treatment can help the digestion of food for the BSF larvae.
 It only smells bad when the food is decomposing.
 When they're done eating (usually within 2 weeks or so), the smell will be gone.

 A good, disease-free source is always better.
 Some people have found that these guys actually devour human manure/waste pretty well.
 But it's not recommended to feed them this way unless you're pretty sure that contamination is kept within control.